Hayashi Gahō: Academician

 Gahō would become his father's successor as advisor to the shogun.
-He was, in his lifetime, the Tokugawa shogunate's chief scholar.
+He was the Tokugawa shogunate's chief scholar.
 After Razan's death, Gahō finished work his father had begun, including a number of other works designed to help readers learn from Japan's history.
 In 1665, Gahō published an anthology of historical poems (Honchō Ichinin Isshu).
 In 1670, the Hayashi family's scholarly reputation was burnished when Gahō published the 310 volumes of The Comprehensive History of Japan (本朝通鑑, Honchō-tsugan).

 Together with his brother, Hayashi Dokkōsai (formerly Morikatsu), Gahō compiled, edited and posthumously published selections from their father's body of writings: